tangrams/tangram-docs/pages/Shaders-Overview.md

 #### `filter`

-In this `block` you can change the `color` value after the lightening of a surface pixel by pixel, because this is happening on the pixel or fragment shader.
+In this `block` you can change the `color` value of a surface pixel by pixel, post-lighting.
 The `color` variable is a `vec4(r,g,b,a)`.
-Because this change is happening  after the lighting overwriting this values will not have light calculations.
-This is the right place to apply `filter` effect like crosshatching, lookup tables and halftones, etc.
+This is the right place to apply effects like crosshatching, color adjustments, and halftones.

 ```yaml
 styles: